Regis-Loyaute/hetzner-proxmox-pfsense-opnsense/README.md

 IPv4 Tunnel Network : 10.2.2.0/24

 Redirect IPv4 Gateway : Checked.
 This box will allow you to access the internet through the VPN.
-Otherwise, you can specify the local network you want to access with the VPN (192.168.10.0/24 in our case).
+Otherwise, you can specify the local network you want to access with the VPN, 192.168.10.0/24 in our case.

 Concurrent connections : Put the number corresponding to the number of devices you will connect simultaneously.